aswathyseb/markerdb/README.md

 **How to run**

 The command below uses NCBI's nucleotide blast databases (nt) to extract fish specific COI marker sequences.
-`nt` databases should be in the BLASTDB variable
+`nt` databases should be in the BLASTDB variable.

     markerdb create -m COI -t taxa.txt -b nt